Resources for parents:

 EYFS: We intend that our EYFS teaching will include greater clarity to counting and comparing quantities in the Numerical Patterns ELG in line with the Government's focus on these as the strongest predictor for later maths outcomes.
 We intend to strengthen the teaching of early numeracy so that all children, particularly those from disadvantaged backgrounds, are able to start year 1 with a strong and confident foundation in number.
 Learning will continue to cover shape, space and measures, as part of a well-rounded curriculum, as set out in the revised mathematics educational programme.

 CPD: We intend that all teachers are kept up to date with relevant current research and methods, and that new staff are inducted into the mastery model.
+We also intend that staff learning needs are taking into consideration when planning CPD to ensure that all staff involved in the teaching of maths, have a deep subject and pedagogical knowledge.

 How you teach it – your delivery of the above